GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/mailer/README.md

 <img width="756" alt="image" src="https://github.com/GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/assets/93580374/dd9e8930-da1b-41da-a7d5-2c1b4209f701">

 ## Folder structure

 1. `pkg` contains possibly reusable package, not binded to this project.
 Currently it contains only logger utils
 2. `internal`contains packages binded to this project.
    - `cfg` contains config which is read from environment vars.
    - `app` is an abstraction with all services initialization.
-   - `transport` contains all transport layer logic: grpc server.
+   - `transport` contains all transport layer logic: nats subscriber.
    - `service` contains all domain logic.
+   - `storage` contains everything related to the persistance layer: connection to db logic & repositories with domain models.
+   - `archtest` contains architecture dependency checks.
+   - `test` contains end-to-end component tests.
 3. `cmd` contains entrypoints to the program.
 4. `platform` contains specific implementations for sending mails which could possibly change/be changed.